 Now when you go back to Peter’s example above, you will see how Jesus began the discourse with the disciples i.e. in verse 31.

 And from there, you will understand that it was this same adversary that tempted Peter to deny Jesus.

 As we will witness in Luke 22:3-6 it was this same adversary that entered into Judas and pushed him into betraying Jesus.

 So if Satan could tempt Jesus and those that were physically present with Him.
-Isn’t it one of the devils tricks to use God’s word, as he always do, to make us go about thinking there is no way we can sin, and in our ignorance he sifts us as wheat.
+Isn’t it one of the devil’s tricks to use God’s word, as he always does, to make us go about thinking there is no way we can sin, and in our ignorance, he sifts us as wheat?

 Hence as Paul instructed the Corinthians we must always be on guard against the devil’s tricks or devices so that he might not use it to take advantage of us.
 2 Corinthians 2:11.

 Now the most deadly device of Satan we should all know is the twisting or inverting of the word of God.